KWKW: Weekdays and weekends

 KWKW airs news and sports programming during the day.
 In morning drive, the station airs a three-hour newscast, 1330 Informa (1330 Reports).
 Local sports programming on KWKW includes Mi Raza...Tu Liga with Rafael Ramos Villagrana, Mario Amaya, and Armando Aguayo in early afternoons; the latter two also host SuperGol with Armando Aguayo, Troy Santiago and Mario Amaya in late afternoons.
 TUDN Radio programming airs on nights and weekends.

 There are several non-sports specialty programs that air on KWKW, notably on Saturdays when the station airs eight hours of specialty programs under the banner Sábados Centroamericanos (Central American Saturdays).
 On weekdays, KWKW broadcasts a health program, Nutrición al Día (Nutrition Today), hosted by Dr. Neyda Carballo-Ricardo.

 Play-by-play

-KWKW is currently the flagship of a four-station Spanish-language network for the Los Angeles Lakers (NBA), with Jose "Pepe" Mantilla, Fernando González and Francisco Pinto as announcers; all games are broadcast live.
-The station is additionally the flagship of a multi-station Spanish-language network for the Los Angeles Rams (NFL) featuring play-by-play announcer Troy Santiago and color analyst Ricardo López.
+KWKW is currently the flagship of a multi-station Spanish-language network for the Los Angeles Rams (NFL) featuring play-by-play announcer Troy Santiago and color analyst Ricardo López.
 All games from the LA Galaxy (MLS) are broadcast exclusively on KWKW with play-by-play announcer Rolando 'Veloz' González, whose involvement with the team dates back to 1996.

 KWKW also airs Spanish-language play-by-play of the following teams: the Los Angeles Angels (MLB) with announcer José Tolentino, the Los Angeles Clippers (NBA) with announcer Armando Garcia and the Los Angeles Kings (NHL) with announcer Francisco X. Rivera.
 Select coverage of Liga MX matches are broadcast on KWKW via TUDN Radio.
 Co-owned KFWB also carries select play-by-play from the aforementioned teams in the event of schedule conflicts.